 How can stance be maintained throughout an essay?

-This is the third and final lesson about Stance.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Stance.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of maintaining stance in an essay